openprov/ssi-consultancy/InteroperabilityTestHarness.md

   - PROVTOOLBOX_TEST_CONFIGURATION - environment variable with configuration file name
   - localconfig/provtoolbox.yaml - default configuration file for ProvToolboxConverter.
   - setUp creates ProvToolboxConverter then calls super.setUp with envivonment variable and default configuration file names.
+* test_provtranslator.ProvTranslatorTestCase(ConverterTestCase)
+  - Annotated using nose @istest to ensure it is treated as a test class.
+  - Renaming of ProvTreanslatorInteropTest.
+  - PROVTRANSLATOR_TEST_CONFIGURATION - environment variable with configuration file name
+  - localconfig/provtranslator.yaml - default configuration file for ProvTranslatorConverter.
+  - setUp creates ProvTranslatorConverter then calls super.setUp with envivonment variable and default configuration file names.
+* test_provstore.ProvStoreTestCase(ConverterTestCase)
+  - Annotated using nose @istest to ensure it is treated as a test class.
+  - Renaming of ProvTreanslatorInteropTest.
+  - PROVSTORE_TEST_CONFIGURATION - environment variable with configuration file name
+  - localconfig/provstore.yaml - default configuration file for ProvStoreConverter.
+  - setUp creates ProvStoreConverter then calls super.setUp with envivonment variable and default configuration file names.

 Each converter has its own specification expressed as [YAML](http://yaml.org/) (YAML Ain't Markup Language):